- Home

 - Talking to kids about cancer

 In preparing children for the loss of a parent or another significant person, it’s helpful to understand how death is perceived at different ages.
-Children’s grief may be expressed through play or behaviour.
+Children’s grief may be expressed through their behaviour or how they play.

 Learn about the different views of: